jarrodmillman/pose-stats/description.md

 <!-- https://github.com/intro-stat-learning/ISLP -->

 We will investigate the typical challenges of bringing these packages, developed by statisticians, fully into the Python software ecosystem.
-We will build a community of statisticians, researchers, and students that give input on what an ideal statistical landscape should look like in Python.
-We will connect with existing OSEs in both the Python and R worlds, to learn more about successful governance, social, and technical practices.
-We will distill these ideas into documents that are of benefit to OSEs, in general and also our own.
-Finally, we will build governance, testing, and contributor scaffolding around the example products, with an eye toward learning how the same can be done for other statistical packages.
+Aspects could include improving governance, testing, and contributor scaffolding, with an eye toward learning how the same can be done for other statistical packages.

-In order to support the statistical ecosystem, we need to widen participation in the developer community.
-One way to involve the next generation, as well as those without previous access to such communities, is to provide statistical training of the concepts involved.
-Again, using these products as a catalyst, we will outline workshops that combine theoretical and practical software training, to create a pathway toward contributing to the statistical OSE.
+The OSE will also strive to widen participation in the developer community and the OSE itself---especially by involving the next generation of researchers and developers, and those who do not already have access to such communities.
+That outreach will happen predominantly through statistical and technical training, informed in part by the needs of the pilot projects and their developers.

 Our overarching goal eventually is to extend what we learn from two pilots to the entire class of products that span statistical Python.
+We will achieve this by building a community of statisticians, researchers, and students that give input on what an ideal statistical landscape should look like in Python;
+by connecting with existing OSEs in both the Python and R worlds, to learn more about successful governance, social, and technical practices;
+and by distilling these ideas into documents that are of benefit to OSEs---in general, but also our own.

-We plan for an OSE that has the capacity to catalyze a large scale transformation of the statistical Python ecosystem, to where statisticians and researchers, experienced and newly trained, contribute to a diverse, vibrant collection of open source packages that turn Python into a highly viable, desirable computational platform for statistics.
+We plan for an OSE that has the capacity to catalyze a large scale transformation of the statistical Python ecosystem, such that statisticians and researchers, experienced and newly trained, contribute to a diverse, vibrant collection of open source packages that turn Python into a highly viable computational platform for statistics in applied science and education.

 # Context of OSE